-The 9am service is a traditional Communion service, sometimes with hymns accompanied by our organist.
+The 9am service is a traditional Communion service, usually with hymns accompanied by our organist.
 It often follows the Book of Common Prayer (1662), which is loved for the beauty of its language and the contemplation and quiet it provides.

 Between 20-30 people meet to worship at this time, so usually we gather in the church’s choir stalls.
 This service generally lasts about 30-45 minutes, and all are welcome to stay for coffee and croissants in the Link afterwards.